NVIDIA-Genomics-Research/rapids-single-cell-examples/README.md

 ### Example Dataset

-The dataset was made publicly available by Lareau et al., on GEO.
+The dataset is taken from [Lareau et al., Nat Biotech 2019](https://www.nature.com/articles/s41587-019-0147-6).
 We processed the dataset to include only cells in the 'Resting' condition and peaks with nonzero coverage.
 Use the following command to download (1) the processed peak-cell count matrix for this dataset (.h5ad), (2) the set of nonzero peak names (.npy), and (3) the cell metadata (.csv), and store them in the `data` folder:

 ```bash
 wget -P <path to this repository>/data https://rapids-single-cell-examples.s3.us-east-2.amazonaws.com/dsci_resting_nonzeropeaks.h5ad; \